 If you’re going to take on some of the work yourself, you should begin by doing plenty of research in order to determine what’s involved, including any tools and supplies needed.
 You’ll also want to create a budget for the tasks you plan to tackle on your own, carefully researching where you can obtain the most affordable prices on supplies and even looking for sales.
 Here again you can look to recycling centers like ReStores for less expensive items when safe and appropriate.

 Track your budget

-With a little research and assessment of how much you can afford, creating a budget is the easy part.
+With a little research of the various costs involved and an assessment of what you can afford, creating a budget is the easy part.
 What often gets neglected is tracking and sticking to your budget.
 Keep a log of all expenses associated with your home improvement project and deduct them from your budget categories regularly.
 If you find that you’re about to overspend in one category, find another category to deduct from to avoid going over budget.